LilithWittmann/jugendschutzprogramm/README.md

 from jugendschutzprogramm import JugendschutzAPIClient

 client = JugendschutzAPIClient()
-result = client.check_age(url="https://www.google.com", age=6) # the age is the age we use to check agains the api because it might influence the returned allowed age.
+result = client.check_url(url="https://www.google.com", age=6) # the age is the age we use to check agains the api because it might influence the returned allowed age.

 print(result)
 print(result.age)
-print(result.url)
+print(result.scope_url)
 ```

 ## License